 You can use the Zendesk REST API to read, update, and create data in a Zendesk product.
 This tutorial shows you how to start working with the API.
 It provides examples of completing the following common tasks with the API:

-Make sure you enable password or token access to the API in Admin Center under Apps and integrations > APIs > Zendesk APIs.
+Make sure you enable token access to the API in Admin Center under Apps and integrations > APIs > Zendesk APIs.
 For more information, see Using the API dashboard.

 The article uses Python because its syntax is relatively clear and readable.
 If you work in another language or if you're just getting started, you should still be able to follow along.